MohrJonas/jail.nix/website/static-docs/index.md

 ## Installation

-It is currently recommended to install jail.nix as a flake input to your
+### Flakes

-configuration:
+To install jail.nix using flakes, add jail.nix to your flake inputs:

 ```nix
 # flake.nix